janssenhenning/aiida-dataframe/docs/source/user_guide/get_started.rst

 The underlying DataFrame is accessible using the `df` property of the Data node::

    print(df_node.df.head())

+A second Data class :py:class:`~aiida_dataframe.data.dataframe_hdf5.PandasFrameHDF5Data` implements the same behaviour, however using this class the :py:class:`pandas.DataFrame` is stored in the AiiDA file repository as an `HDF5` file.
+The associated entry point is `'dataframe.hdf5'`

 .. warning:: Note on Mutability of DataFrame objects